 Moraine Valley supports infusing sustainability across the curriculum to create a larger population of the workforce that understands sustainability and how it relates to their work and lives.
 To that end, one of Moraine Valley's general education learning outcomes is that students will recognize their legal, ethical, social, and sustainable responsibilities.

-After a student has participated in sustainability-related or -focused course, the students will:
+After a student has participated in sustainability-related or -focused course, the student will:

 - Identify the ecological processes and how choices affect the environment.

 - Demonstrate awareness of social justice and equity issues and their impact on the global population.

 The college deepens its commitment to teaching sustainability by providing its own faculty members with a myriad of professional development opportunities designed to teach the multidimensional concept of sustainability.
 At the end of their "greening of the curriculum" experience, faculty have infused sustainability into a course, either in a unit or as a lens through which to teach their course.